Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions: Conclusion

 \section{Conclusion}

 In this paper, we proposed a data-based DD channel estimation approach to reduce pilot overhead and increase spectral efficiency.
-The proposed approach is applicable to any modulation scheme provided the information symbols are drawn from a unit energy, zero-mean constellation.
-Numerical results with uncoded $4$-PSK demonstrated $\sim 1.8 \times$ improvement in spectral efficiency over conventional pilot-based approaches.
-Future work will consider coding, constellation shaping, and turbo-based equalization, and also pursue generalizations of the approach to multi-antenna, multi-user systems.
+The proposed approach is applicable to any modulation scheme provided the information symbols are drawn from a zero-mean, unit average energy constellation.
+Numerical results demonstrated $\sim 1.8 \times$ improvement in uncoded spectral efficiency over conventional pilot-based approaches.
+Future work will consider coding, constellation shaping, and generalize the approach to multi-antenna, multi-user systems.